shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 two files.

 Next, connect your SWD programmer to the header labeled ``uC``, and upload bootloader image.
-If you’re using the Black Magic Probe, this might look like:
+If you're using the Black Magic Probe, this might look like:

 .. code:: sh